itbusina/testlemon-docs/docs/docs/rest-api.md

 ## Definition and Use Cases

 The REST API definition emphasizes scalability, simplicity, and flexibility.
-REST APIs are widely used in scenarios like:
+It is widely used in scenarios like:

 - Microservices: Communication between distributed services.
 - Mobile and Web Applications: Data retrieval and user interaction.